What is BLT?

 Image Credit: Atthapon Raksthaput / Shutterstock

-What is bright light therapy?
+What is BLT?

 Image Credit: Image Point Fr / Shutterstock.com